Alcovasaurus: Discovery and naming

 Unfortunately, the type specimen of this species was damaged in the late 1920s when the water pipes of the University of Wyoming's museum burst.
 For this reason, the whereabouts of the type specimen were mistakenly considered to be lost, although a femur catalogued as part of UW 20503 is still extant, as the last-surviving part of the type specimen.
 Plaster casts had been made of the rear tail spikes.
 Also photographic evidence of the skeleton being excavated is still available, showing the bones in situ, as well as of the skeletal museum mount.

 Although the validity of Stegosaurus longispinus was disputed because the long dermal spines were likely to be a product of ontogeny or sexual dimorphism, the amateur freelance paleontologist Roman Ulansky decided that the long tail spines were sufficient to remove S. longispinus from Stegosaurus and place it in a new genus, "Natronasaurus".
 Ulansky interpreted "Natronasaurus" as a close relative of Kentrosaurus in accordance with the hypothesis of Olshevsky and Ford (1993).
 Ulansky published the name in a self-published electronic publication that was not archived by an independent organization nor had an ISSN.
 This renders the name "Natronasaurus" invalid, and Peter Malcolm Galton and Kenneth Carpenter gave the genus another name, Alcovasaurus, in 2016, as part of a revision of the species.
 The new genus name is a reference to Alcova, Wyoming.
 Galton and Carpenter also referred a very large round spike base to the species, found by Cliff Miles in Wyoming in the 1990s.
 Its present location is unknown but a cast was made with inventory number DMNH 33431.

 In 2019, Francisco Costa and Octávio Mateus judged that Alcovasaurus was not sufficiently distinct from the genus Miragaia, and renamed it Miragaia longispinus.
 This was based on a description of a new specimen, MG 4863, of Miragaia longicollum preserving the first relatively complete tail known from a dacentrurine stegosaur.
 It was concluded that almost all of the diagnostic characters that were found to distinguish Alcovasaurus from other stegosaurs also occurred in MG 4863.
 Costa and Mateus considered the two species to be congeneric, with the name Miragaia having priority.
-However, Sánchez-Fenollosa et al. (2024) supported the synonymy of the two taxa based on the new specimen of Dacentrurus from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
+However, Sánchez-Fenollosa et al. (2024) supported the synonymy of Miragaia and Dacentrurus based on a new specimen of the latter from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
 In their re-description of the specimen MG 4863, Costa et al. (2025) argued that the two taxa are not synonymous based on comparison with the Dacentrurus holotype and that Alcovasaurus should be included as a second species of Miragaia.